Cnidoscolus aconitifolius: Tree Pot Herb

 TIME OF YEAR: Leaves and shoots year round.
 The best leaves are small to half mature size.
 Up to 50% of the leaves can be harvested at one time.

 ENVIRONMENT: Will tolerate a wide range of environments from wet to arid, shady to sunny.

 METHOD OF PREPARATION: Chopped leaves, stem tips and shoots boiled or fried.
 Cooking for 20 minutes destroys hydrogen cyanide in the tissue.
 Cooking broth is drinkable.
 Leaves can be blended and consumed after letting them sit for several hours.
 Large leaves can be used to wrap food for cooking.
 The entire plant can be dried, ground, and used as fodder for animals or meal for fish.

-Do not cook Chaya in aluminium containters.
+Do not cook Chaya in aluminum containers.
 It can cause a toxic reaction.
 When collecting stinging varieties wear gloves.
 Avoid breathing in the vapors when cooking.
 Stir frying is not enough to render the Chaya edible.
-Cook it first then add to stir frys.
+Cook it first then add to stir fries.